Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: Data Example

 \section{Data Example}

 We demonstrate the practicality of the proposed method using a prominent study of the economic return of schooling.
 The dataset was compiled by \citet{card} from the National Longitudinal Survey of Young Men (NLSYM) and contains a sample of 3010 young men at the age of 14 to 24 in 1966 who were followed up until 1981.
+The data is available in the R-package \texttt{ivmodel} \citep{kang_ivmodel_2021}.
 Card uses several linear models to estimate the causal effect of education, measured by years of schooling and denoted as $D$, on the logarithm of earnings, denoted as $Y$.
 For brevity, we only consider the most parsimonious model used by Card which includes, as covariates for adjustment and denoted as $X$, years of labour force experience and its square, and indicators for living in the southern USA, being black and living in a metropolitan area.

 \citet{card} recognizes that many researchers are reluctant to interpret the established positive correlation between education and earnings as a positive causal effect due to the large number of potential unmeasured confounders.
 In our analysis, we will consider the possibility that an unmeasured variable $U$, which represents the motivation of the young men, may influence both schooling and salary.
 To address this issue, Card suggests to use an instrumental variable, namely the indicator for growing up in proximity to a 4-year college; this is denoted as $Z$ below.
 Nonetheless, proximity to college may not be a valid instrumental variable.
 For example, growing up near a college may be correlated with a higher socioeconomic status, more career opportunities, or stronger motivation.
-A more detailed discussion of the identification assumptions can be found in \citet{card}.
-In the following two subsections, we apply the developed methodology with different combinations of constraints and introduce contour plots to visualize the results of our sensitivity analysis.